prasadkjose/Notes/Obsidian Vault/Learning Notes/Artificial Intelligence/OCI Generative AI Professional.md

 # Introduction
 1. Probabilistic model of a text.
 2. LLM refers to the number of parameters.
-So it;s also called a Language Model.
+So it's also called a Language Model.
 3. We need to move from these probabilistic distributions to generating text.
 ## Architecture
 1. Encoders and decoders or embedding and text generation